Pat Weaver: Career

 Weaver worked for the Young & Rubicam advertising agency and American Tobacco during the golden age of radio.
 In the mid-1930s he produced Fred Allen's Town Hall Tonight radio show, and he then supervised all the agency's radio programming.
 NBC hired him in 1949 to challenge CBS's programming lead.
 At NBC, Weaver established many operating practices that became standard for network television.
 He introduced the practice of networks producing their own television programming, then selling advertising time during the broadcasts.
 Prior to that, ad agencies usually created each show for a particular client.
 Because commercial announcements could now more easily be sold to more than one company sponsor for each program, a single advertiser pulling out would not necessarily threaten a program.

 Weaver created Today in 1952, followed by Tonight Starring Steve Allen (1954), Home (1954) with Arlene Francis and Wide Wide World (1955), hosted by Dave Garroway.
-There are those who dispute Weaver's credit for The Tonight Show, including hosts Steve Allen and Jack Paar but, during a broadcast of The Tonight Show Starring Johnny Carson, both the host and his guest Dick Cavett stated that Weaver created both Today and The Tonight Show.
+There are those who dispute Weaver's credit for The Tonight Show, including host Jack Paar, but during the first ever Tonight Show broadcast, Steve Allen credited Weaver and the NBC network as the creator of the show alongside Today and Home.
+During a broadcast of The Tonight Show Starring Johnny Carson, both the host and his guest Dick Cavett stated that Weaver created both Today and The Tonight Show.
 Years later, Paar said "He didn't invent programs, but wrote great memos."

 He believed that broadcasting should educate as well as entertain.
 He required NBC shows to include at least one sophisticated cultural reference or performance per installment — including a segment of a Verdi opera adapted to the comic style of Sid Caesar and Imogene Coca's groundbreaking Your Show of Shows.
 Weaver did not ignore NBC Radio, either.
 In 1955, as network radio was dying, Weaver helped revive it with NBC Monitor, a weekend-long magazine-style programming block that featured an array of news, music, comedy, drama, sports, and anything that could be broadcast within magazine style, with rotating advertisers and some of the most memorable names in broadcast journalism, entertainment and sports.